sptrakesh/mongo-service/README.md

   request payload.

 ## Serialisation
-A simple [serialisation](src/common/util/serialise.h) framework is also provided.
-Uses the [visit_struct](https://github.com/cbeck88/visit_struct) library to automatically serialise and deserialise *visitable* classes/structs to and from BSON.
+A simple serialisation framework is also provided.
+Uses the [visit_struct](https://github.com/cbeck88/visit_struct) library to automatically serialise and deserialise *visitable* classes/structs.

+### BSON
+A simple [serialisation](src/common/util/serialise.h) framework to serialise and deserialise *visitable* classes/structs to and from BSON.
 See the [test suite](test/unit/serialise.cpp) for sample use of the framework.